Troubleshooting Jobs¶

 Possible causes/remedies:

-This error mostly happens if a user has no access to certain Slurm qos.
+This error mostly happens if a user has no access to certain Slurm QOSes.
 For example, a user who doesn't have access to the

 realtime

-qos would see this error when submitting a job to the qos. -
+QOS would see this error when submitting a job to that QOS. -

 Error message: